VincentVanlaer/mesa-school-labs/content/wednesday/morning-session.md

 The biggest one from the binary side relates to mass transfer.
 Some examples:
 1. if $\dot{M} = 0$ and both stars do not overflow their respective Roche Lobes, this is fine, as it fulfills the requirements for a non-interacting binary.
-2. On the other hand, if it turns out that the evolution of donor is so that its radius is much larger than the Roche Lobe radius, the `roche_lobe` scheme of mass transfer is violated!
+2. On the other hand, if it turns out that the evolution of donor is such that its radius is  larger than the Roche Lobe radius, the `roche_lobe` scheme of mass transfer is violated!
 We have to redo the step with a higher mass transfer rate, so that (hopefully) this reduces the radius of the donor star to just within the Roche Lobe radius.

 Finally, if it is decided that the step is accepted, we do some clean up to finish the step, and in `extras_binary_finish_step`, this is usually where you can implement custom stopping conditions that depend on the new state of the system.

 This we can explore as an exercise:
 1. First, turn `evolve_both_stars` back to `.false.`
-2. Set the initial period lower to 0.5 days, and set `do_jdot_mb = .false.` to disable magnetic braking
+2. In `&controls` of `inlist_project`, set the initial period lower to 0.5 days, and set `do_jdot_mb = .false.` to disable magnetic braking.
-3. Then, in `run_binary_extras`, implement a stopping condition in `extras_binary_finish_step` to stop the run as the star reaches 95% of the Roche Lobe.
+3. Then, in `run_binary_extras`, implement a stopping condition in `extras_binary_finish_step` to stop the run as the star reaches 95% of the Roche Lobe (remember to check `binary_data.inc` to find out how to retrieve, e.g., the Roche Lobe radius of the star)
 4. Test it with `./mk; ./rn`!

 {{< details title="Solution" closed="true" >}}